Categories

 Compression: Uncompressed, ZIP, ZLIB, BZIP2

-4 thoughts on “GPG with IDEA on the Mac”
+4 replies on “GPG with IDEA on the Mac”

 echo “message” | gpg –no-use-agent –batch –encrypt –hidden-recipient me | mail -s “test” me@email.com